New York Rangers: Return to the playoffs (2005–2011)

-For the 2010–11 New York Rangers season, the team waived defenseman Wade Redden and brought in several players to achieve more balanced scoring.
-On November 12, the Rangers unveiled the new Heritage Jersey for the first time at the ice rink at Rockefeller Center in a special ceremony featuring Rangers alumni and current players discussing the history of the storied franchise.
-The club wore the jersey for the first time on November 17 when they played the Boston Bruins at Madison Square Garden.
-The Rangers' playoff chances came down to the final day of the regular season for the second-straight year.
-The team defeated the New Jersey Devils and passed the Carolina Hurricanes in the standings, putting the Rangers in the playoffs after missing out the previous season.
+For the 2010–11 season, the team signed Norwegian forward Mats Zuccarello.
+The Rangers' playoff chances came down to the final day of the regular season for the second consecutive year.
+The team defeated the New Jersey Devils and passed the Carolina Hurricanes in the standings, putting the Rangers in the playoffs.
 The Rangers faced Washington in the first round and lost the series in five games.
-It was the second time in three years that the Capitals eliminated the Rangers from the playoffs, fueling a rivalry that would last several seasons.

 On May 13, 2011, Rangers forward Derek Boogaard was found dead in his Minnesota apartment.
-On June 29, 2011, the Rangers bought out captain Chris Drury's contract.
-On July 2, 2011, the Rangers signed free agent Brad Richards to a nine-year contract.
-On September 12, 2011, Ryan Callahan was named the 26th captain in the Rangers' history.
-He became the fifth-youngest captain in team history.
-Brad Richards and Marc Staal were named alternate captains on the same day.
+On June 29, the Rangers bought out captain Chris Drury's contract.
+On July 3, the Rangers signed free agent Brad Richards to a nine-year contract.
+On September 12, Ryan Callahan was named the 26th captain in the Rangers' history.